Qase/mobile-assignment/Solution/iOS/README.md

 - `Use Cases` == functions of clients within the `Domain` package
 - `Gateways / Controllers / Presenters` == tools interfaces within the `Infrastructure` package, `reducers` (TCA) within the `Feature` package
 - `Devices / DB / External Interfaces / Web / UI` == tools implementations within the `Infrastructure` package, `Views` within the `Feature` package

+## Kotlin Multiplatform Mobile

+The architecture presented enables to integrate platform shared KMM functionality.
+Such functionality is usually provided via `use cases`, since Kotlin development is built on the Clean Architecture principles.
+The `uses cases` can be integrated to individual `clients` in the `Domain` package of the iOS architecture.
+More on the KMM integration can be found [here](./Docs/KMM/README.md).